fingerprintjs/fingerprint-pro-cloudfront-integration/CONTRIBUTING.md

 ### How to release a new version

+Every PR should target `rc` branch first.
+Upon merge, if there are relevant changes a new release candidate is created.
+When that happens, an automated PR is created to `main` branch, and E2E tests run against it.
+If the tests pass, the PR can be merged and the release is created.

 The integration is automatically released on every push to the main branch if there are relevant changes.
 The workflow must be approved by one of the maintainers, first.

 ### How to keep your worker up-to-date